TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 ![UnityCSharp Login Example](images/integrations/unitycsharp/image6.png "UnityCSharp Login Example")

 This dialog will inform user if the login failed or succeeded.
-As with login via TG App you can listen to the TGASDK.TGA.OnLoginStatusChanged event to get notified when the login status changes.
+As with login via TeacherGaming App you can listen to the TGASDK.TGA.OnLoginStatusChanged event to get notified when the login status changes.

 ###Handling subscription required